-Many practitioners claim that oil pulling is nothing short of a miracle because it is so effective against various ailments that they consider it as an alternate medicinal treatment in itself!
-The best thing about this 5,000 year old practice is that it is neither esoteric nor expensive.
-Anybody and everybody can use it if they want to.
-To use it, you need only two things: 10 ml of sesame oil and 5 minutes or so, of your time.
+Many Ayurvedic enthusiasts and practitioners claim that oil pulling is nothing short of a miracle.
+Because it is so effective against various ailments, they consider it as an alternate medicinal treatment in itself!
+The best thing about this 5,000-year-old practice is that it is neither esoteric nor expensive.
+Anybody and everybody can engage in it if they want to.
+For this to happen, you need only two things: 10 ml of sesame oil and 5 minutes or so, of your time.

 What Is Oil Pulling?

-Oil pulling is an remedy that uses natural oil to help clean and detoxify teeth and gums.
-It has the added effect of whitening teeth naturally, and some evidence even shows that it is beneficial in improving gums and removing harmful bacteria.
+Oil pulling is a remedy that uses a natural oil to help clean and detoxify teeth and gums.
+It has the added effect of whitening teeth naturally, and there is evidence to show that it is beneficial in improving gums and removing harmful bacteria.

-This simple home remedy can also speed up recovery from various diseases ranging from common colds to acute allergic conditions, bronchitis, indigestion to stomach ulcers, and headaches to migraine.
+This simple home remedy can also speed up recovery from various diseases ranging from common colds to acute allergic conditions, bronchitis, indigestion, stomach ulcers, headaches and migraines.
 The treatment involves rinsing your mouth with 10 ml of sesame oil for a few minutes.

-During oil pulling, the oil binds to the biofilm, or plaque, on the teeth and reduce the number of bacteria in the mouth.
+During oil pulling, the oil binds to the biofilm, or plaque, on the teeth and reduces the number of bacteria in the mouth.

-This treatment has its roots in ancient Indian traditional medicine system Ayurveda, considered by most Eastern and Western scholars as the oldest form of health care, the original one, listed in the Ayurvedic textbook Charaka Samhita.
+This treatment has its roots in the ancient Indian traditional medicine system of Ayurveda, considered by most Eastern and Western scholars as the oldest and original form of health care in the world as noted in the Ayurvedic textbook, Charaka Samhita.

 Ayurveda recommends the use of sesame oil as the oil of choice as it is more warming and may be more gently detoxifying than other oils that are “colder” energetically.
 It has a somewhat strong sesame flavor, which is a familiar food taste for most people.

-Today, people have been using different types of oil and are seeing effective results.
-Recently people have started using organic coconut oil as it tastes better and because of its anti-bacterial, anti-inflammatory properties..
-It has a cooler energy than sesame oil, so it can be helpful for people who tend to have a warmer constitution or condition of heat.
-Some people have reported that coconut oil is more strongly detoxifying, which isn’t always a good thing for some people, so it’s best to be cautious and go slowly.
+However, today, people have been using different types of oils and are also seeing effective results.
+Recently people have started using organic coconut oil because it tastes better and has antibacterial, anti-inflammatory properties.
+Coconut oil has a cooler energy than sesame oil, so it can be helpful for people who tend to have a warmer constitution, or condition of heat.
+Some people have reported that coconut oil is more strongly detoxifying.
+This is not always recommended for some people, so it’s best to be cautious and go slowly.

 The benefits of oil pulling